不求谌解

 • GitHub

-I follow many great developers, designers, and official accounts of interesting products on Twitter.
-From these accounts, I can see their latest perspectives and discover new technologies and products.
-I use "Likes" as a way to bookmark content that I find interesting.
-Additionally, I have created some Lists, which can be considered as categories.
-Currently, the main categories I have created are AI, FE, and Web3.
+I follow many great developers, designers, and some interesting product official accounts on Twitter.
+From these follow lists, I can see their latest viewpoints and what new technologies and products have emerged.
+I use Likes as a bookmark; whenever I see content I'm interested in, I like it.
+Additionally, I've created some Lists, which serve as a categorization feature; the major categories I've established so far are AI, FE, and Web3.

-GitHub also has an information stream called "For you," which many people may not use.
-From here, I can see which repositories the developers I follow have starred, and it also recommends some popular projects.
-I categorize the repositories I have starred, and you can see them here.
+GitHub also has an information stream — "For you," which many people might not use much.
+From here, I can see which repos the developers I follow have starred, and it also recommends some recently popular projects.
+I categorize the starred repos, which you can see here.

-On Youtube, I mainly browse subscribed channels.
-The content is quite diverse, including technology, lifestyle, and entertainment.
-I often discover high-quality content on this platform as well, such as the Web3 Mooc from the University of California, Berkeley, street photographer Kai W, and table tennis blogger Adam, among others.
+On YouTube, I mainly browse some subscribed channels.
+The content is quite broad, covering technology, life, and entertainment.
+I often discover high-quality content here, such as the Web3 Mooc from UC Berkeley, street photographer Kai W, and table tennis blogger Adam, among others.

-Jike is a very good Chinese community where the quality of Web3 and AI content is quite good.
-There are also active independent developers and investors.
-However, the latest technology news is slightly behind Twitter.
+Jike is a great Chinese community, with decent content on Web3 and AI, and some active independent developers and investors.
+However, the latest tech news is still slightly behind Twitter.

-The main characteristic of information streams is algorithmic recommendations, but it is a double-edged sword.
-Sometimes it brings surprises and helps us discover more interesting people.
-On the other hand, it can easily lead to "information overload," with users constantly refreshing the app.
+The main feature of the information stream is — algorithm recommendations, but it is a double-edged sword; sometimes it brings surprises and helps discover more interesting people.
+On the other hand, it can easily lead to "information overload," with users refreshing the app over and over again.

 RSS#

-RSS subscriptions are another way I frequently use to obtain information.
-I mainly use it to subscribe to technical blogs, but there are also some other themed sources.
-For design-related content, I subscribe to Behance and Design-Milk.
-For technology-related content, I subscribe to 9to5Mac and The Verge.
-For Web3-related content, I subscribe to Weekly in Ethereum and Foresight News, among others.
+RSS subscriptions are another common way I obtain information.
+They are mainly used to subscribe to some tech blogs, but there are also some other themed sources.
+For design-related content, Behance, Design-Milk.
+For tech-related content, 9to5Mac, The Verge.
+For Web3-related content, Weekly in Ethereum, Foresight news, etc.

-Compared to information streams, I believe RSS has the advantage of higher-quality articles because the sources are filtered by myself before being added to the reader.
-I regularly refresh the reader to obtain these high-quality information inputs.
+Compared to information streams, I believe RSS has the advantage of higher article quality — because the sources are filtered by myself before being added to the reader.
+I regularly refresh the reader to obtain this high-quality information input.

 Reading Books and Listening to Podcasts#

-If I want to learn a subject more systematically, I believe reading books is the best way.
-Of course, it is quite difficult to finish reading a professional book because in most cases, problems can be solved by Googling (or maybe now by directly asking ChatGPT) or reading documentation.
-Few people would spend a lot of time understanding the ins and outs of a problem.
+If I want to learn a subject more systematically, I believe reading books is still the best way to learn.
+Of course, finishing a professional book is quite challenging.
+In most cases, Google (or perhaps now directly asking ChatGPT) or reading documentation can solve the problem.
+Very few people would spend a lot of time understanding the ins and outs of a problem.

-The advantage of podcasts is that they provide firsthand information.
-For example, if I want to understand Sam's views on the future development of AI, listening to related podcasts would be more credible than reading articles summarized by the media.
+The advantage of podcasts is that they provide first-hand information.
+For example, if I want to understand Sam's views on the future development of AI, listening to related podcasts is more credible than reading articles summarized by related media.

 CODE Method#

-The CODE method is the core content of the book "Building the Second Brain."
-Let me talk about some of my own practices.
+The CODE method is the core content of the book "Building a Second Brain."
+Below are some of my own practices.

 image

-For the "Capture" part, it mainly includes the methods mentioned above, and I also use the Web Clipper plugin to clip web articles to my knowledge base in Yuque.
-Then, I organize them in Yuque by creating folders.
-Additionally, I use Obsidian to write summaries for "Distill."
-Finally, I write blog posts, tweet, and post on Jike to showcase the results.
+For the "Capture" part, it mainly includes the several methods mentioned above, and I also use the Web Clipper plugin to clip web articles into my Yuque knowledge base.
+Then, I organize in the Yuque knowledge base — through folder categorization.
+Furthermore, I write summaries in Obsidian to complete the "Distill" phase, and finally, I write blogs, tweet, and post on Jike to showcase the results.

-By completing these steps, I have completed the entire process of the CODE method.
-Of course, in specific practices, adjustments should be made according to individual circumstances, and everyone uses different tools.
-For me, I haven't done enough in the D and E steps, which are the "output" part.
+Completing these steps completes the entire process of the CODE method.
+Of course, in practice, adjustments should be made according to one's own situation, as everyone uses different tools.
+For me, I feel that I haven't done enough in D and E, which is the "output" part.

 Thoughts#

-By managing information well, when learning new technologies or solving unfamiliar problems, we don't have to start from scratch but build on our existing knowledge base.
-In the future, combining large language models with personal knowledge bases may make the process of building the second brain easier.
-However, regardless of the method, what we should pay the most attention to is "where the information we have seen will go in the future."
-I would like to conclude with a quote I saw about TypeScript.
+Good information management means that when learning new technologies or solving previously unencountered problems, there's no need to start from scratch; instead, it builds on an existing knowledge base.
+In the future, large language models combined with personal knowledge bases may make the process of building a second brain simpler.
+However, regardless of the method, what we should focus on is "where the information we've seen will go in the future."
+I want to conclude with a quote about TypeScript that I came across before.

 As you write TypeScript, you need to think about where you want your contracts to be, and what needs to be done in order to meet them.